tvdboom/ATOM/docs_sources/user_guide/plots.md

 method for this.
 The canvas method is a `@contextmanager`, i.e. it's used through the `with` command.
 Plots in a canvas will ignore the figsize, filename and display parameters.
 Instead, call these parameters from the canvas for the final figure.
+If a variable is assigned to the canvas (e.g. `with atom.canvas() as fig`), it contains the resulting matplotlib figure.

 For example, we can use a canvas to compare the results of a [XGBoost](../../API/models/xgb) and [LightGBM](../../API/models/lgb) model on the train and test set.
 We could also draw the lines for both models in the same axes, but then the plot would become too cluttered.

 ```python
 atom = ATOMClassifier(X, y)